caamillo/bitmod/README.md

 Enjoy ur ride sir 😽😽

+BTW, there's also a frontend for this.
+[Go to repo](https://github.com/caamillo/bitmod-client)

 ## Todos

 - Store email:pass of bit user and when token is expired could be generated automatically.